openstack/ironic/doc/source/admin/cleaning.rst

-   While the deployment step framework also supports the ``execute_on_child_nodes`` and ``limit_child_node_execution`` parameters, all of the step frameworks have a fundamental limitation in that child node step execution is indended for syncronous actions which do not rely upon the ``ironic-python-agent`` running on any child nodes.
+   While the deployment step framework also supports the ``execute_on_child_nodes`` and ``limit_child_node_execution`` parameters, all of the step frameworks have a fundamental limitation in that child node step execution is intended for synchronous actions which do not rely upon the ``ironic-python-agent`` running on any child nodes.
 This constraint may be changed in the future.